Technion236272/2022a-BalanceMe/README.md

 ## Core Features

+* [ ] Watch a detailed walkthrough to learn how to use our app
 * [ ] Create and manage income and expense categories as you want.
 * [ ] View statistics about your expenses over time in a user-friendly archive.
 * [ ] Allocate and keep track of your budget.